InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/.instructions/INSTRUCTIONS.md

 within a single function**.
 A function should do one kind of thing at one level of detail throughout its body.

+## 0.1 External read-model compatibility

+Some `RFFUSION_SUMMARY` tables are consumed outside the Python/WebFusion codebase by the Matlab-side `appAnalise` client through `src/webfusion/DBHandler.m`.
+These tables are not ordinary internal implementation details.
+They are part of an external compatibility contract.

+Treat the following tables as contract-stable:

+- `HOST_LOCATION_SUMMARY`
+- `MAP_SITE_SUMMARY`
+- `MAP_SITE_STATION_SUMMARY`
+- `SITE_EQUIPMENT_OBS_SUMMARY`

+When refactoring or evolving summary code:

+1. Do not rename these tables.
+2. Do not remove externally consumed columns.
+3. Do not change row granularity.
+4. Do not silently change the meaning of existing columns.

+If a new consumer needs different semantics, create a new table or a parallel read model instead of mutating these contract-stable tables in place.

 The current code violates this in two opposite directions simultaneously:

 **Over-abstraction of trivial operations** — wrapper functions that do nothing